cloudify-cosmo/docs.getcloudify.org/content/composer/overview.md

 - blueprint.yaml file which provides a TOSCA based description for the application topology and its lifecycle management. <br />
 - Custom types and plugins (if added be the user) and other resources the blueprint.yaml depends on.

-## Login
+## Login / Logout
 Upon first use of the Blueprint Composer the user will be asked to enter a username.<br />
 After first login, the user will be automatically routed to the Composer UI.<br />
-A logged in user will be able to save/load his blueprints for further processing in following sessions.
+A logged in user will be able to save/load his blueprints for further processing in following sessions.<br />
+Logout will destroy the previous user session.

-# Topology
+## Topology
 The topology section allows you to add node types to the blueprint.
 Simply choose a node type on the left and drag it to the canvas on the right.
 This will add the node to the blueprint.
 To delete it, click on the node to open the properties panel on the right, and click on the Delete button.